roeilulavy/react-pokedex/README.md

 # React-Pokedex

-In this web app you can explore and learn varient of Pokemons.
+In this web app you can explore and learn about variant of Pokemons.

 https://roeilulavy.github.io/react-pokedex/